Sienci-Labs/Resources/experimental/ad-dust-collection.md

 https://forum.sienci.com/t/dust-questions-for-newbie/14028/5

-Dust Cyclone Separator Cart - 15 min video https://youtu.be/lGnGNYrxqjs

 ---

 CNCs can create a lot of mess just like many other cutting tools.
-Think about the chips and fine dust you get drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting.
+Think about the chips and fine dust you get drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting on a cnc machine.
 This is where dust collection helps out.
+Most woodworkers will setup a dust collection system that can quickly connect to whatever tool or machine they are using at the time.
+Adding an air filter to the shop, can help to catch and trap the fine sawdust.

 A **dust shoe** is basically a fancy vacuum attachment for your CNC machine, it stays near the cutter to stop chips and fine dust from flying away while the **vacuum system** pulls it all away.
 This is good for you because it: